javiermoralh/causal-pipeline/README.md

 ## 📁 Repository Structure

-The main code to reproduce the paper results can be found in the mumbered notebooks
+The main code to reproduce the paper results can be found in the numbered notebooks

 ```
 causal-pipeline/